alihamid5/Adding-Virtual-Camera-For-Firefox-By-Changing-Source-Code-/README.md

 https://firefox-source-docs.mozilla.org/setup/windows_build.html

-The above is Mozilla Firefox Official source code Downloading software link, Download the "MozillaBuild" Software from thier and install it, Then to download the soruce from that software, the link i provided have compltete guides for. but for the seek of ease for you. after installing the "MozillaBuild" it will create a folder by name "mozilla-build" in your "C:/ Drive" Main Directory. go to "C:/mozilla-build" and run "bootstrap.py" as Administrator in Win or as Sudo in Linux.
+The above is Mozilla Firefox Official source code Downloading software link, Download the "MozillaBuild" Software from thier and install it, Then to download the soruce from that software, the link i provided have compltete guides for. but for the seek of ease for you. after installing the "MozillaBuild" it will create a folder by name "mozilla-build" in your "C:/ Drive" Main Directory. go to "C:/mozilla-build" and run "start-shell" as Administrator in Win or as Sudo in Linux.
 Then run these commands

 # Using the C:\mozilla-build\start-shell.bat shell from step 1:
 cd c:/